ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

 {{< callout type="info" >}}

-We created `.ssh/keys` as well. this will help to manage multiple ssh keys when needed.
+We created `.ssh/keys` as well. this will help to manage multiple ssh keys if needed.

 {{< /callout >}}